 - Early office closure e.g. during or in anticipation of extreme weather conditions or a building evacuation etc.

-- Traffic problems that causes your driver to leave earlier than usual.
+- Traffic problems that cause your driver to leave earlier than usual.

 How to Apply

-Car share partners should fill out the GLH Scheme registration form (one form per user group) and forward it to the Traffic Management Office on North Campus.
+Car share partners should fill out the GLH Scheme registration form (one form per user group) and forward it to the Traffic Management Office.
 Any changes in circumstances should be reported immediately to the above office.

 The GLH Scheme has a limited annual budget and is provided to reassure car sharers of a return journey home that will not incur any unnecessary costs to them.
 Any misuse of the GLH scheme will result in the request being invalid.
 Applications will be assessed and monitored to ensure no misuse of the GLH Scheme.